hambuger/Andrew/README_en.md

 }
 ```

 3.2 The project also requires Redis to implement some locking mechanisms.
-   Additionally, it uses a Redis queue for key rotation due to the limited number of requests for the OpenAI single API key.
+Additionally, it uses a Redis queue for key rotation due to the limited number of requests for the OpenAI single API
+key.
 Install Redis on your system and create a queue named "api_keys" in Redis.

 ```
 lpush api_keys sk-xx1 sk-xx2 sk-xx3
 ```

-4. Configure program variables:
+### 4. Configure program variables

 Create a .env file in the project root directory and set the following environment variables:

 ```
 ES_HOST=             # Elasticsearch address